 One quick tip is to tumble dry on low rather than on high—being gentle with your towels will extend their plushness.
 To help fluff up your towels, consider giving them a deep clean every month or so.
 “Wash them over two cycles: The first cycle with hot water and a cup of white vinegar, and the second cycle with hot water and a cup of baking soda,” says Reckles.
 Complete these two cycles back-to-back, without drying.
 White vinegar and baking soda are a natural fabric softener that will help remove any odors and residues, keeping your towels soft and absorbent.

-For this roundup, Karen evaluated dozens of luxury towels, looking into their materials, densities, textures, and customizability.
-She reviewed both customer feedback, editors’ input, and product testers’ reports.
+For this roundup, MyDomaine writer Karen Tietjen evaluated dozens of luxury towels, looking into their materials, densities, textures, and customizability.
+She reviewed both customer feedback, editors’ and experts' input, and product testers’ reports.
 Her selections incorporated a range of styles to appeal to all different tastes, but each promises a luxury experience, whether that’s extra plushness, super absorption rates, or beautiful detailing.